osamanazar47/alx-higher_level_programming/0x03-python-data_structures/README.md

 5- a function that replaces an element in a list at a specific position without modifying the original list 6- a function that removes all characters c and C from a string 7- a function that prints a matrix of integers
-8- function that adds 2 tuples
+8- a function that adds 2 tuples
+9- a function that returns a tuple with the length of a string and its first character